ThomasLeister/root-certificate-deployment/README.md

 #### Manually

 Rename "root.cert.pem" to "root.cert.crt", so Windows will recognize the file as a certificate.
 Open the file and choose "Install certificate".
-Install the certificate to the "Trusted Certificate Authorities" directory - either system-wide or for a specific user only.
+Install the certificate to the "Trusted Root Certification Authorities" subdirectory - either system-wide or for a specific user only.

 #### Via Active Directory

-You can install new root certificates for every Windows Domain participant via ActiveDirectory.
+You can install new root certificates for every Windows domain participant via ActiveDirectory.

 ### Browsers